ParasAagarwal/isituber/backend/readme.md

 ### Description

-Logs out the authenticated user by invalidating their session token by blacklisting the token provided i cookie or headers.
+Logs out the authenticated user by invalidating their session token by blacklisting the token provided in cookie or headers.

 ### Headers